bbannier/spicy-course/src/goals.md

 to give a more guided (though selective and incomplete) tour of Spicy and its use with Zeek.

-After this course you should be comfortable to implement a parser for a given [RFC](https://www.ietf.org/standards/rfcs/) and integrate it with Zeek.
+After this course you should be comfortable implementing protocol parsers specified in an [RFC](https://www.ietf.org/standards/rfcs/) and integrate it with Zeek.

 ![asdasd](https://docs.zeek.org/projects/spicy/en/latest/_static/spicy-logo.png)